-- 4.2.
+- 4.1.
+Rabies Rabies immunization is required or offered to University affiliates who work with rabies virus, have direct contact with quarantined animals potentially infected with rabies, have exposure to potentially infected tissues, and/or who have responsibility for capturing or destroying wild animals in accordance with the risk categories defined in EH&S Guideline 05-014: Rabies Protection Program. - 4.2.
 Toxoplasmosis Personnel handling cultures of Toxoplasma gondii, or animals infected with T. gondii are strongly encouraged to enroll in the Toxoplasmosis serum surveillance program.
 In this program, a toxoplasmosis antibody titer is strongly recommended for personnel handling cultures or animals infected with T. gondii, immunosuppressed workers and/or any University affiliate of childbearing capacity with anticipated occupational exposure to cats not tested to be free of toxoplasmosis by vendor (non-SPF cats) or cat feces from non-SPF cats.
 A titer of greater than or equal to 1: 16 by immunofluorescent testing is interpreted as protective. - 4.2.1.
 Immunocompromised individuals or any University affiliate of childbearing capacity who lack immunity to toxoplasmosis, and that plan to work with the agent, infected animals, or non-SPF cats is informed of their susceptibility and is provided additional educational information.
 The University affiliate and the University affiliate's supervisor are advised to seek a reassignment of duties for the duration of the immunosuppression or pregnancy. - 4.2.2.
 Personnel with continued contact with cultures of the agent, animals infected with toxoplasma, and non-SPF cats are strongly encouraged to participate in annual serum surveillance. - 4.3.
-Q Fever University affiliates at high risk of exposure to Q fever include those who handle cultures, animals, and/or samples from animals intentionally infected with Coxiella burnettii in a research capacity; or those who handle or use products of parturition (or material contaminated by such material) including placentas, amniotic fluid, blood, or bedding from sheep, goats, cattle.
-While sheep, goats and other large animals are acquired from vendors where they are purpose-bred for research and animals are tested for Q fever infection prior to release from quarantine, serologic surveillance of ungulates may not always identify infected animals.
-Therefore, potential exposure to Q fever cannot be completely eliminated for personnel handling sheep and goats, tissue or blood and body fluids, and/or bedding and other materials. - 4.3.1.
-Upon hire personnel who will work with sheep and goats, tissue or blood and body fluids, and/or bedding and other materials will be strongly encouraged to enroll in a serum surveillance program where a baseline serum sample will be screened for previous exposure to C. burnettii, with additional serum surveillance strongly recommended annually for continued work. - 4.3.2.
-During AESP enrollment, the participant is evaluated for the likelihood of developing chronic sequelae should they acquire Q fever.
-University affiliates with valvular or congenital heart defects or immunosuppression are advised of the potential risks involved, and medical clearance for duty will be determined by the Director of Employee Health Services. - 4.3.3.
-Occupational Infection Signs, Symptoms, and Treatment: - 4.3.3.1.
-The incubation period averages 20 days, with a range from 14 to 39 days.
+Q Fever University affiliates at high risk of exposure to Q fever include those who handle cultures, animals, and/or samples from animals intentionally infected with Coxiella burnettii in a research capacity; or those who handle or use products of parturition (or material contaminated by such material) including placentas, amniotic fluid, blood, or bedding from sheep, goats, and cattle/ruminants.
+While sheep, goats, cattle/ruminants and other large animals are acquired from vendors where they are purpose-bred for research and animals are tested for Q fever infection prior to release from quarantine, serologic surveillance of ungulates may not always identify infected animals.
+Therefore, potential exposure to Q fever cannot be completely eliminated for personnel handling sheep, goats, and cattle/ruminants tissue or blood and body fluids, and/or bedding and other materials. - 4.3.1.
+Upon hire personnel who will work with sheep, goat, and cattle/ruminant tissue or blood and body fluids, and/or bedding and other materials will be required to enroll in a serum surveillance program where a baseline serum sample will be screened for previous exposure to C. burnettii, with additional serum surveillance strongly recommended annually for continued work.
+After a known potential exposure, follow-up testing will be required.

-University of Pittsburgh Safety Manual EH&S Guideline Number: 03-008 Subject: ANIMAL EXPOSURE SURVEILLANCE PROGRAM Effective Date: 02/12/2019 Review Date: 08/16/2022 Page 4 of 7
+University of Pittsburgh Safety Manual EH&S Guideline Number: 03-008 Subject: ANIMAL EXPOSURE SURVEILLANCE PROGRAM Effective Date: 2/18/2025; Review Date: 1/21/2025 Page 4 of 8